JarnoRalli/gstreamer-examples/deepstream-examples/README.md

 OpenGL ES profile extensions:
 ```

-If OpenGL works as expected, you can run the following OpenGL test application inside the container:
+If the `OpenGL vendor string` is `NVIDIA Corporation`, execute an OpenGL test application inside the container:

 ```bash
 glmark2